naman/talks/virtualization/test/README.md

     Bonus: Try to make the deployment stateless.
 [40 points]

-3. Bake a cloudstack AMI to spin up a VMs(KVM) with attached volumes, each with a random hostname which shouts the box's hostname on flock after it comes up.
+3. Bake a Cloudstack Image to spin up a VMs(KVM) with attached volumes, each with a random hostname which shouts the box's hostname on flock after it comes up.

     ## Learning objectives:
     By the end of the exercise, you should learn about
     1. How CloudStack spins up VMs?
 Storage provisioning?
-    2. User data script +
+    2. User data scripts
     3. system runlevels
     4. flock bots (lol)

-`Submit` your AMIid and your flockbot name.
+    `Submit` your Imageid and your flockbot name.

+    [40 points]